Kochava/Apple-XCFramework-KochavaLocation/README.md

 <img src="https://storage.googleapis.com/kochava-web/2016/07/Kochava-horizontal-black-800x154.png" width="260" />

+## Deprecation Notice

+This module was deprecated on March 9th, 2023.
+Please contact support@kochava.com if you have any questions.

 ## KochavaLocation

-The KochavaLocation module is an optional module within the Kochava SDK providing geofence engagement and geolocation tracking.
+The KochavaLocation xcframework is an optional module within the Kochava SDK providing geofence engagement and geolocation tracking.

 The Kochava SDK is a lightweight and easy to integrate SDK written in Objective-C and Swift, providing first-class integration with Kochava’s industry leading mobile attribution and analytics platform.